DevExpress/devextreme-demos/JSDemos/Demos/Charts/Doughnut/description.md

-A doughnut chart is a variation of pie charts.
-It displays data as a circle divided into portions (slices) and includes a space in the center.
+The doughnut chart is a variation of the pie chart.
+It displays data as a circle divided into portions (slices) with a space in the center.
 To create a doughnut chart, use the DevExtreme [PieChart](/Documentation/ApiReference/UI_Components/dxPieChart/) component.
 In this demo, you can see how to initialize and configure it.

 ## Bind to Data